| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 n Unpaid creditors who file claims against a contract.
 The Iowa DOT is obligated by Iowa Code, Section 573, to withhold at least double the amount of any claims on file from the retained funds.
 The amount of retained funds is the maximum amount available for 573 claims.

 Iowa Code also requires payment of interest on retained contract funds.
 For all State projects (NHS, Non‑NHS, and Maintenance) interest shall begin to accrue on retained funds when the first progress payment is issued.
-The Office of Finance assigns a pre‑established interest rate at this time and that rate applies for the contract's duration.
+The Finance Bureau assigns a pre‑established interest rate at this time and that rate applies for the contract's duration.
 Interest on retained funds will cease to accrue:

 n 90 days after Form 830435 is signed by the District Construction Engineer AND the contractor has not submitted all required final paperwork, or